rahulsridhar/rahulsridhar.github.io/projects/graph_signal_processing.md

 		</ul>
 </ul>

 Our approach, which is based on techniques from Graph Signal Processing, decouples the influence metric from the actual sample selection technique, and hence can be used with any type of task-specific influence.
-We demonstrate how this approach can be used to identify samples for prototype selection, semi-supervised classification, characterizing the decision surface, and recovering corrupted labels efficiently.
+We demonstrate how this approach can be used to identify samples for prototype selection, semi-supervised classification, characterizing the decision surface, recovering corrupted labels efficiently, and also for computing image saliency maps.

 I had presented a poster summarizing our methodology and findings at the <a href="http://sites.google.com/view/socalml17/home">SoCal Machine Learning Symposium 2017</a>.
 The poster can be viewed/downloaded below:
 <object data="/files/llnl_socal_poster.pdf" type="application/pdf" width="720px" height="400px">